H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 Annual Goal of $1,000.

 An unfortunate fact of refugee life is that families become separated, often without any means of communication.
-The Central Tibetan Administration oversees Jampaling Elders’ home where over 200 Tibetan Elders live and are supported.
+The Central Tibetan Administration oversees Jampaling Elders’ home where over 200 Tibetan Elders live, they are well supported and cared for.
 Many more live out in the community on their own.
-LHA strives to assist both those living independently and to donate material goods to those living in Jampaling Elders’ Home.
+Depending on annual donations to this program, LHA strives to assist elders who are living independently with whatever resources they may need.

 INTENSIVE ESL FOR ADVANCED-LEVEL MONKS AND NUNS

 In the Tibetan system, adept philosophy graduates (like Ph.D's in the West) are referred to as Geshes or Khenpos.
 Many speak English but not well enough to teach in English.
 We now offer an annual three-month, full-time, intensive ESL course to bring their English skills to a level which makes teaching in English possible.
-Our first course began in March 2020 at the Ahimsa House building with highly skilled ESL teachers, under an advisory committee of Jetsunma (Ani Tenzin Palmo), the Dalai Lama’s former English translator Geshe Lhakdor Rinpoche, and the Dalai Lama’s current English translator, Venerable Tenzin Tsepak la.
+Our first course began in March 2020 at the Ahimsa House building with highly skilled ESL teachers.
+For more info or to donate directly to this project click here.

 See Completed or Self-Sufficient Projects for a summary of finished projects and financially self-sufficient and sustainable ongoing programs.